tusharkumar886/Nagarro_Modules/README.md

 ### Prerequisites

-You required to install express and nodemon on thier system or in the local directory in which the project is cloned using the following commands for the terminal.
+You required to install some node modules on your system or in the local directory in which the project is cloned using the following commands in the terminal.

 ```
-npm install express --save
+npm install
 ```
 ```
 npm install -g nodemon